sustentarea/logoclim/README.md

 These notebooks can be customized to meet specific research needs.

 We also provide example datasets for testing and demonstration.
-These files are available in the model's [OSF repository](https://doi.org/10.17605/OSF.IO/RE95Z) and are ready to use with `LogoClim`.
+These files are available in the model’s [OSF repository](https://doi.org/10.17605/OSF.IO/RE95Z) and are ready to use with `LogoClim`.

-After downloading and processing the files, place them in the `data` folder within the model's directory.
+After downloading and processing the files, place them in the `data` folder within the model’s directory.
 Alternatively, you can use the *Select data directory* button in the model interface to specify the location of your data files.